codebje/fpga20/README.md

 The current SPI master code is not in a separate module.
 There's a lot of intimate sharing of knowledge between the SPI pathways and the Z180 bus pathways.
 It would be possible to separate these out, but doing so would require a ton of boilerplate to wire stuff back up together - or extra wait states.
 Since it's so ridiculously simple, I've chosen to just leave it in the main module.

 Adding the warmboot control in exposed that the test harness doesn't like `SB_WARMBOOT`, unsurprisingly.
-Splitting out a toplevel to wire up FPGA pins to internal signals sort-of resolves this, but needs more work to move the tristate logic out to the toplevel too.
+Splitting out a toplevel to wire up FPGA pins to internal signals resolves this, and invites more work to move the tristate logic out to the toplevel too.
+This simplifies the test harness.